Cutaneous B cell pseudolymphomas

 - Leiden University Medical Center

-Cutaneous B cell pseudolymphomas (previously called lymphadenosis benigna cutis, lymphocytoma cutis, pseudolymphoma of Spiegler-Fendt, or cutaneous lymphoid hyperplasia) represent a reactive B-cell proliferation response to a variety of antigenic stimuli, including arthropod bites, gold pierced earrings, and tattoo dyes.
+Cutaneous B cell pseudolymphomas (previously called lymphadenosis benigna cutis, lymphocytoma cutis, pseudolymphoma of Spiegler-Fendt, or cutaneous lymphoid hyperplasia) represent a reactive B-cell proliferation response to a variety of antigenic stimuli, including arthropod bites, gold pierced earrings, tattoo dyes, and drugs.
 They usually present as erythematous nodules or plaques that simulate indolent primary cutaneous B cell lymphomas, in particular primary cutaneous marginal zone lymphoma (PCMZL) or primary cutaneous follicle center lymphoma (PCFCL).

 - Rijlaarsdam JU, Willemze R. Cutaneous pseudolymphomas: classification and differential diagnosis.
 Semin Dermatol 1994; 13:187.